 Most annual flowers are easy to grow from seed.
 The real challenge is figuring out when and where you should plant the seeds.
 All too often, people find themselves at home with a stack of colorful seed packets and no idea where to begin.

 Seed packets rarely provide the basic seed-starting information a gardener needs to know.
-The packet usually won't tell you whether the seeds should be started indoors under lights, or should be planted right in the garden.
+The packet usually won't tell you whether the seeds should be started indoors under lights or planted right in the garden.
 You won't be told if the seeds need light or darkness to germinate or if the seedlings are frost-hardy.
 With so many unusual varieties available from seed, you may also wind up purchasing seeds for something exotic, like the Himalayan Blue Poppy (Meconopsis betonicifolia), that even a highly experienced gardener would have difficulty bringing into flower.

 To ensure your success right out of the gate, start with some of the super-easy seeds (Sunflower, Marigold, Morning Glory, Bachelor Button Zinnia, or Calendula).
 Then, give yourself a year or two with these foolproof favorites before you venture into growing some of the more challenging annuals in the next list.

 No matter what kinds of annuals you grow, here are a few things you might want to know before getting started: